Ndevu12/Taskforce/bendif-fe/README.md

     yarn dev
     ```

-The application will run at `http://localhost:5173` (default port for Vite).
+The application will run at `http://localhost:7000` (configured port for Vite).

 ## Usage